-Today, the Centers for Disease Control and Prevention issued a new order, effective from September 4th through December 31st, 2020, that provides protection from eviction to prevent the further spread of COVID-19.
+The Centers for Disease Control and Prevention has issued an order, effective from September 4th and recently extended to January 31st, 2021, that provides protection from eviction to prevent the further spread of COVID-19.

 Although many questions about the order remain, to the best of our knowledge, this emergency action prohibits new and previously filed evictions of tenants who provide their landlords with a signed declaration stating that they meet all of the following criteria: